 § 101a UrhG: The right of presentation and inspection

-In addition to information, the infringed party can also demand that the infringer submit documents or inspect objects, Section 101a para.
-1 sentence 1.
+In addition to information, the infringed party can also demand that the infringer submit documents or inspect objects, Section 101a (1) sentence 1.
 This option serves to secure evidence and supplements the right to information against the infringer.
 The prerequisite for such a claim is that copyright rights have been infringed with sufficient probability.
 In addition, the claim must be proportionate, Section 101a para.
 2 UrhG.

 In the event of an infringement on a commercial scale (cf. the explanation above), the right of production under Section 101a UrhG is extended in Section 101b UrhG to include the production of banking, financial or commercial documents.